User login

 Every managed server hosting provider should provide a secure environment for your data.

 Depending upon the level of management they offer, your managed server hosting provider may also take responsibility for other tasks.
-These may keep the services and applications on your server running smoothly and reduce the likelihood of data loss or a security breach.
+This could include keeping the services and applications on your server running smoothly and reduce the likelihood of data loss or a security breach.

-For instance, many managed server hosting providers will handle backups, patching, software upgrades and application maintenance.
+For instance, many managed server hosting providers will handle backups, patching, software upgrades and application maintenance – freeing you from these tasks.

 Do you need managed server hosting?

-• There’s no capital outlay to buy the server to begin with, or to upgrade its specification in the future.
+• There’s no capital outlay to buy the server to begin with, or to upgrade in the future.

-• As maintenance will be performed by the managed server hosting provider, there’s less pressure on your in-house IT staff.
+• As maintenance is performed by the managed server hosting provider, there’s less pressure on your in-house IT staff.

 • Most managed server hosting services are scalable, which means you can purchase additional resources as you need them, or scale back when you don’t.